apache/hawq-docs/admin/ambari-admin.md

 5. Click the **HAWQ Service Check** task to view the actual log messages that are generated while performing the task.
 The log messages display the basic configuration and status of HAWQ segments, as well as the results of the HAWQ and PXF tests.

 6. Click **OK** to dismiss the log messages or list of background tasks.

+## Upgrading the HDP Stack<a id="hdp-upgrade"></a>

+If you install HAWQ using Ambari 2.2.2 with the HDP 2.3 stack, before you attempt to upgrade to HDP 2.4 you must use Ambari to change the `dfs.allow.truncate` property to `false`.
+Ambari will display a configuration warning with this setting, but it is required in order to complete the upgrade; choose **Proceed Anyway** when Ambari warns you about the configured value of `dfs.allow.truncate`.
+After you complete the upgrade to HDP 2.4, change the value of `dfs.allow.truncate` back to `true` to ensure that HAWQ can operate as intended.